ikt32/scripts-updates/faq.md

 ```

 The default browser should open with the Patreon authorization page.
-Clicking "Allow" (with an eligible Patreon account) should then forward you to a page indication authentication succeeded and that a license will be generated.
+Clicking "Allow" (with an eligible Patreon account) should then forward you to a page indicating
+that authentication succeeded and that a license will be generated.

 The license should have been generated in the following directory: